MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/group-managed-service-accounts/security-options/accounts-guest-account-status.md

 -   Not defined

 ### Best practices
 Set **Accounts: Guest account status** to Disabled so that the built-in Guest account is no longer usable.
 All network users will have to authenticate before they can access shared resources on the system.
-If the Guest account is disabled and **Network access: Sharing and security model for local accounts** is set to **Guest only**, network logons???such as those performed by the SMB Service???will fail.
+If the Guest account is disabled and **Network access: Sharing and security model for local accounts** is set to **Guest only**, network logons'uch as those performed by the SMB Service???will fail.

 ### Location
 *GPO_name*\Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options

 ### Default values
 The following table lists the actual and effective default values for this policy.
-Default values are also listed on the policy???s property page.
+Default values are also listed on the policy' property page.

 |Server type or GPO|Default value|
 |-----------|---------|